tomoyahiroe/TWITTER_analyzer/README.md

 5. how many times the tweet were replied
 6. how many times the tweet were quated

-If you wanna get these information, this repository would defenitely help you.
+If you wanna get these information, this repository would defenitely help you.(100 tweets limitation)

 ## My environment